ConPaaS-team/conpaas/docs/installation.rst

 ConPaaS is capable of running over the Elastic Compute Cloud (EC2) of Amazon Web Services (AWS).
 This section describes the process of configuring an AWS account to run ConPaaS.
-You can skip this section if you plan to install ConPaaS over OpenStack or OpenNebula, or use specialized versions such as the Nutshell or ConPaaS on Raspberry PI.
+You can skip this section if you plan to install ConPaaS over OpenStack or use specialized versions such as the Nutshell or ConPaaS on Raspberry PI.

 If you are new to EC2, you will need to create an account on the `Amazon Elastic Compute Cloud <http://aws.amazon.com/ec2/>`_.
 A very good introduction